What Is Success? Teaching Emerson to a Generation Under Pressure

 A 19th-century definition of success that students today desperately need to hear.

 Today's students are measured by grades, scores and follower counts.
-Emerson's gentle, humane definition of success offers a powerful counterweight — and on a wall, it quietly reshapes what young people believe they're working toward.
+Emerson's gentle, humane definition of success offers a powerful counterweight — and on a wall, it quietly reshapes what young people believe they are working toward.

 A different yardstick for success

-Students today are measured constantly — by grades, test scores, college admissions, follower counts.
-It's easy for a young person to absorb the message that success means winning a numbers game.
-The lines often attributed to Ralph Waldo Emerson offer a radically different yardstick: to laugh often and much, to win the respect of intelligent people and the affection of children, to leave the world a bit better, to know even one life has breathed easier because you lived.
+Students today are measured almost constantly — by grades, test scores, college admissions, and follower counts that update in real time.
+It is dangerously easy for a young person to absorb the message that success means winning a numbers game, and that falling behind on any single metric means falling behind at life.
+The lines often attributed to Ralph Waldo Emerson offer a radically different yardstick: to laugh often and much, to win the respect of intelligent people and the affection of children, to leave the world a bit better, to know that even one life has breathed easier because you lived.

 On a wall, that definition becomes a quiet act of rebellion against the scoreboard.
-It tells students that a meaningful life is measured in kindness, courage and connection — not just in metrics.
-For a generation under enormous pressure, that's a message worth seeing every day.
+It tells students that a meaningful life is measured in kindness, courage and connection — not just in metrics that can be ranked and compared.
+For a generation under enormous and constant pressure, that is a message worth seeing every single day, somewhere they will catch it without being lectured.

 Shop the poster →